 How to market your pharmacy

 I’m all about giving you as much value as possible but being straight to the point at the same time.
-Below is a list of all the things you should be thinking about in 2022 to understand how to market your pharmacy in the most effective way possible.
+Below is a list of all the things you should be thinking about in 2023 and beyond to understand how to market your pharmacy in the most effective way possible.

 The list below is exhaustive and you’ll not be able to do everything yourself.
 You’re a pharmacy owner or similar, not a marketer.
 So you’ll need help implementing, or at least advising on the best way forward.
 We offer courses, periodically do educational and instructional webinars, and regularly write guidance for marketing pharmacies in our blog and our weekly emails.
 The best way to stay up-to-date with what we’re doing is to sign up for our emails.

 1. Train your pharmacy team

 I can’t stress this enough.
 Your pharmacy staff, trained well, can drive 10x the profits in your store.
 Multiple but ethical selling is the key, and providing incredible customer service.

 As well as doing this yourself, I’d highly recommend the pharmacy training company Mediapharm.
 These guys have unique modules on driving sales and delivering excellent service.

 2. Have awesome in-store marketing collateral

 Posters, leaflets, brochures, business cards, banners, banner-rollers.
 You get my drift.
 However, it’s not about plonking this collateral in the pharmacy wherever.
 There’s an art to it.
 In my opinion, minimal and clean is the way forward.
 This is all about the design of your pharmacy, which leads me onto the third point.

 3. Design your pharmacy better

 If the experience of a patient and customer is improved, they’ll return again and again.
 This is a proven concept.
 Your pharmacy might only need a few cosmetic changes.
 However, if the interior of your pharmacy doesn’t fit the number of prescription items you dispense, space is inadequate and the lighting is poor, then you’ll no doubt benefit from a redesign of your pharmacy.